Planes of Existence

 The Feywild

-The Feywild, or Alfheim is a plane of eternal twilight which can be described with two words: beautiful and dangerous.
+The Feywild, or Alfheim is a plane of everlasting twilight which can be described with two words: beautiful and dangerous.
 Here, time has little meaning and the land exists in a constant balance of crepuscular doldrums.
 The first inhabitants of the Feywild were great animal spirits that were spawned by the vanir gods.

 The Shadowfell